Đại Cathay: Early life

-As a youth wandering around the markets of Saigon in the 4th ward, Đại was known for stealing melons and bananas from the local produce, which he would then share with the many local street kids that he had befriended.
-Eventually, Đại gained a following of street youths around him, but unlike many other gang leaders, Đại was well known for his generosity and looking out for his street brothers and sisters, always keeping as little to himself as possible while sharing the rest with his gang; he also never punished members who didn't bring in enough money to the gang, a trait uncommon for gang leaders.
+As a youth wandering around the markets of Saigon in the 4th ward, Đại stole melons and bananas from the local produce, which he would then share with the many local street kids that he had befriended.
+Eventually, Đại gained a following of street youths around him, but unlike many other gang leaders, Đại was well known for his generosity and looking out for his henchmen, always keeping as little to himself as possible while sharing the rest with his gang.
+He also never punished members who didn't bring in enough money to the gang, a trait uncommon for gang leaders.
 It was through this that Đại earned the respect of his fellow peers as the size of his gathering grew.

 However, Đại and his gang were constantly involved in bloody fights with rival gang factions.
 On one occasion, while in the second district, because Đại refused to name members of his gang that had been involved in a fight, a group of uniformed police officers forced him to kneel on the ground and swallow a live cockroach in front of his crew, which Cathay vomited in disgust.
-Despite that, he still would not incriminate his fellow brothers and sisters.
-In face of such stubbornness, the police sent Đại to the Thủ Đức Juvenile Reformatory.
-These reformatory facilities' sole purpose however was to house kids until they became old enough to be conscripted into the military, earning them a reputation as a "birthplace of thugs".
-It was in these halls that Cathay later befriended some of his later comrades that would assist him during his reign of Saigon.
-After leaving the reformatory, Cathay returned to his old haunt near the Cathay theatre and re-established his old order. Đại would proceed to later lead his gang through several clashes with the other gangs in the neighborhood that had taken control during his absence, particularly against Bé Bún's gang as Cathay later seized control over much of the 4th district, defeating all of his major rivals.
+The police sent Đại to the Thủ Đức Juvenile Reformatory, notorious for being a hotbed for gangsters, where Đại later befriended some of his later comrades that would assist him during his reign of Saigon.
+After leaving the reformatory, Cathay returned to his old haunt near the Cathay theatre and re-established his order. Đại would proceed to later lead his gang through several clashes with the other gangs in the neighborhood that had taken control during his absence, particularly against Bé Bún's gang as Cathay later seized control over much of the 4th district, defeating all of his major rivals.

 By the early 1960s, at the age of 20, Đại Cathay was quickly becoming a notorious gangster in Saigon; Đại was in control of nearly all the illicit establishments, such as prostitution houses, drug dens and night clubs in the first and third districts of Saigon.
 He was also becoming a familiar face around these establishments and befriended engineers, doctors and artists such as Dzach Buu, Dzi Buu and Hoang Sayonara, who would later help craft Đại's business strategy by advising him to open casinos.
 At around the same time, Đại began to exploit the often corrupt officials of the Saigon government by means of bribery; he was allowed to open many casinos in district 1 of Saigon, and in return, the city officials received monthly payments, which allowed Đại to ever increase his profits and control over the illegal activities in the city.